NodeAngular10/frontend/README.md

 ## Installation

-After cloning run `npm install` to install the dependency
+After cloning run `npm install` to install the dependency and execute `npm start`, your application will be opened on your default browser at `http://localhost:4200`

 ![login.png](login.png)